 Each member firm is independent and no partnership, implied or otherwise, exists between member firms by reason of their membership in Integra International®.

-The administration of the association is carried out under guidance from the 10 member Global Board assisted by 3 part time individuals with responsibility for general administration, new members, and accounting.
+The administration of the association is carried out under guidance from the 10 member Global Board assisted by 1 full time and 4 part time individuals with responsibility for member services, general administration, new members, and accounting.

 Integra International began as two completely autonomous groups unbeknownst to each other – one in Europe and the other in North America.
 The motivation for its inception was the need for local accounting firms to provide an alternative to the big 4 as their clients grew in the expanding international world of commerce.
 In addition, independent practitioners needed a forum to discuss their operations in a noncompetitive arena.
 However, most existing associations already had member firms in the major business centers, thus colleagues started contacting friends who contacted other friends until a nucleus was formed and an organizational meeting was held.